WICG/import-maps/README.md

 We support this use case in package name maps by allowing you to change the meaning of a specifier within a given _scope_:

 _TODO: find an actual in-the-wild example of incompatible version requirements.
 In reality these two packages are both happy with Lodash v4.
-Also maybe don't use lodash since it brings along the lodash → lodash-es mapping which is orthogonal to what we're trying to show here._
+Also maybe don't use lodash since to be consistent with the rest of the document it brings along the lodash → lodash-es mapping which is orthogonal to what we're trying to show here.
+Help out in [#5](https://github.com/domenic/package-name-maps/issues/5)._

 ```json
 {